pelias/docker/projects/north-america/README.md

-# Portland Metro Area
+# North America Project

-This project is configured to download/prepare/build a complete Pelias installation for Portland, Oregon.
+This project is configured to download/prepare/build a complete Pelias installation for North America.

-It is intended as an example for other projects, feel free to copy->paste these files to a new project directory to kick-start your own project.
+As a fairly large build, this will require significant resources to complete quickly.
+It can still run on a personal computer with 8GB+ RAM, but will take a while.
+It will require 300GB or so of disk space.

+Running an interpolation build of this side would also take many days

+Additionally, it requires a polylines file generated with [Valhalla](https://github.com/valhalla).

 # Setup